jtkovacs/jtkovacs.github.io/REFS/databases.md

     - All entries in any column must be of the same kind.
 For example, in the column labeled "Customer," only customer names or numbers are permitted.
 - Second normal form (2NF).
 At this level of normalization, each column in a table that is not a determiner of the contents of another column must itself be a function of the other columns in the table.
 For example, in a table with three columns containing the customer ID, the product sold and the price of the product when sold, the price would be a function of the customer ID (entitled to a discount) and the specific product.
 - Third normal form (3NF).
 At the second normal form, modifications are still possible because a change to one row in a table may affect data that refers to this information from another table.
 For example, using the customer table just cited, removing a row describing a customer purchase (because of a return, perhaps) will also remove the fact that the product has a certain price.
 In the third normal form, these tables would be divided into two tables so that product pricing would be tracked separately.”

+__Normalize:__

+- 1NF: all fields only include a single piece of data;
+- 2NF: all fields in the PK are required to determine the non-key fields, i.e., data not dependent on primary key is moved to another table;
+- 3NF: all the non-key fields are independent from other non-key fields, i.e., don’t store calculable data in the database (conduct calculations in SQL).

 In the real world, we usually normalize only up to the 3rd Normal Form: TRUE